huaweicloud/terraform-provider-huaweicloud/website/docs/r/compute_floatingip_v2.html.markdown

     is used.
 Changing this creates a new floating IP (which may or may not have a different address).

-* `pool` - (Required) The name of the pool from which to obtain the floating IP.
+* `pool` - (Optional) The name of the pool from which to obtain the floating IP.
+Only admin_external_net is valid.
 Changing this creates a new floating IP.

 ## Attributes Reference